 Welcome to the pages for Bible Teaching Stream at St.Mark's.
 These sessions happen every second Sunday of the month in the evenings.
 We aim to mix in-depth teaching of the Bible with the accessibility of being able to question the Bible teacher and make comments.
-The sessions have a two part structure with a speaker teaching on a whole book of the Bible via Facebook, followed by a discussion which you can either watch on Facebook or participate in via Zoom.
+The sessions have a two part structure with a speaker teaching on a whole book of the Bible, followed by a discussion where anyone can comment or question the teacher for the evening.

 The evening starts at 6.30pm with the teaching, which is typically 30 to 45 minutes.
-We then open up to comments and questions from those who are on Zoom or Facebook, finishing usually between 7.40pm and 8pm.
+We then open up to comments and questions, finishing usually between 7.40pm and 8pm.

 We will keep the cameras off the congregation at all times including during the Q and A session, as we don't want to put anyone off coming in person.

 Currently there will still be some Covid restrictions in place, so we would ask everyone to bring a mask and register with the QR code, or else give their name, address and a contact telephone number or email address when they arrive.